People loved to listen to Jesus preach.

 Everybody loves a good story.
 Jesus knew this and always used stories in His preaching.

-Matthew 13:34 says that Jesus never preached without using a story illustration!
+Matthew 13:34 (CEV) says Jesus never preached without using a story illustration:

 Stories hold people’s attention and everyone listens.